AI Agents

 Before, most software tools supported people who still carried the full burden of execution.
 A user reviewed data, made decisions, clicked through workflows, updated systems, and monitored outcomes manually.

-Now, systems are increasingly able to participate in that execution.
+Now, systems are increasingly able to participate in execution.

 Humans still define objectives, supervise exceptions, and shape constraints, but parts of the operational middle layer can be delegated.

-Their role shifts from performing every step manually to defining intent, setting governance, evaluating performance, and intervening where judgment is required.
+Their role shifts from performing every step manually to defining intent, setting governance, reviewing outcomes, and intervening where judgment is required.

 In that sense, agents are less about replacing people and more about redesigning how work flows through systems.